Kisgus/Kisgus.github.io/_posts/2018-11-12-Barcelona.md

 ![_config.yml]({{ site.baseurl }}/images/title.png)

-## Community Currency Conference 2017
+In this post I will cover the evolution of a recent publication I co-authored on mutual-credit permissionless community currencies.

+## The beginning

 Back in 2017 I submitted a conference paper, and attended the [4th International Conference on Social and Complementary](https://ijccr.net/2016/08/27/iv-international-conference-on-social-and-complementary-currencies-10-14-may-2017/) taking place in Barcelona.
 The conference was organized by Research Assosication on Monetary Innovation and Commplementary Currency Systems aka [RAMICS](https://ramics.org/barcelona2017/) and featued several hundred researchers and practitioners working on social community, complementary and socail currencies all around the world.

 ![_config.yml]({{ site.baseurl }}/images/IJCCR.png)

-The full presentation and be [viewed here](https://www.youtube.com/results?search_query=trustlines+network)
+A video of my presentation can be [viewed here](https://www.youtube.com/results?search_query=trustlines+network)

+## The Journal Article

 ### Past, Present & Future Money

 ![_config.yml]({{ site.baseurl }}/images/table1.png)

 The full paper can be downloaded free from the International Journal of Community Currency Research (IJCCR) [here.pdf](https://ijccr.files.wordpress.com/2018/09/71-84-ijccr-2018-summer-friis-glaser1.pdf)